microsoft/customer-insights-azure-data-workshop/lab04.md

     ![](images/lab04/media/datastore2.png)

 3. Enter the details of the new datastore.
-Provide the following details:
+Provide the following details and click on **Create**.

     - Datastore Name: **telcochurn**
     - Datastore type: **Azure SQL Database**